carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .output}

 As you can see, there is one assembly available assigned to the number `GCF_000014485.1`.
 We will now proceed to download it to an output directory named `thermophilusLMD9`:

 ~~~
 $ ncbi-genome-download --formats fasta --genera "Streptococcus thermophilus" -S LMD-9 -o thermophilusLMD9 bacteria
 ~~~
 {: .language-bash}

-This script downloads a compressed FASTA file into a specific directory:
+This script downloads a compressed FASTA file into a specific set of directories:

 ~~~
-$ ls thermophilusLMD9/refseq/bacteria/GCF_000014485.1/
+$ tree thermophilusLMD9/
 ~~~
 {: .language-bash}

 ~~~
+thermophilusLMD9/
+└── refseq
+    └── bacteria
+        └── GCF_000014485.1
+            ├── GCF_000014485.1_ASM1448v1_genomic.fna.gz
-GCF_000014485.1_ASM1448v1_genomic.fna.gz  MD5SUMS
+            └── MD5SUMS
 ~~~
 {: .output}